KatynaSada/KatynaSada.github.io/_projects/AllclaimsPro.md

 ---
 # Allclaims Pro – AI Microservices Platform

-I contribute to a production system of AI-powered microservices that assist claims intelligence workflows.
+I built and operate a production system of AI-powered microservices that assist claims intelligence workflows.

 Highlights
 - Designed, implemented, and maintained backend APIs and data processing services using FastAPI and Python.